-LawPlus Solicitors make the claims process as simple and straightforward as possible.
-This page gives you some general guidance about the most commonly asked questions.
-If you have a question that isn’t answered here, you can call us on 1890 252467
+Accident Claims Direct aims to make the claims process as simple as possible.
+This section gives you the answers to the questions most commonly asked.
+If you have a question that isn’t answered here, we welcome your call on 1890 252467.

-You can only claim compensation for an accident if a person or organisation is at least partly to blame for the damage you sustained.
+You can only claim damages for personal injury if a person or organisation is at least partly to blame for the injury you sustained.

 In a road traffic accident*, for example, you would have an entitlement to pursue a claim if you were hit from behind.